TwistedNonsense/MockTeamGen/README.md

 - Select which data sets to generate
 - Configure counts (e.g. number of teams, events, teams per event, players)
 - Pick which user roles to include
+- Select the option to generate passwords and hash values for those users

 The generated CSV files will appear in the chosen folder.